 Edutainment Labs are dynamic, creative and artistic incubators that merge art with business and community development.
 In addition to the workshops, we create art together, go on adventures that challenge the body and the mind and engage in transformative dialogue.
-We have facilitated Edutainment Labs in countries around the world including, Tanzania, Uganda, the Netherlands and Iran.
+We have facilitated Edutainment Labs in the US, and in countries around the world including, Tanzania, Uganda, the Netherlands and Iran.